Lilia Abadjieva: Biography

-Work

 She has been directing film and theatre productions in Eastern and Central Europe for more than ten years.
 Many of these productions were re-interpretations of Shakespearian tragedies.
 Her avant-garde work is unconventional and controversial.
 She describes herself as l'enfant terrible of Bulgarian theatre.

+Abadjieva focusses on deconstructing classic works, then rebuilding them in a form of "cultural travesty".
+For example, she would rebuild Shakespeare's Othello or Measure for Measure in the style of punk rock, recreating them in a fast-paced montage of selected scenes, in a manner reminiscent of MTV.
+Her performances have been described as "post-totalitaian 1990s were defined by textually fragmented, physically expressive adaptations" of Shakespeare.